Fundamental Analysis: Gain Insightful Investment Perspectives with Fundamental Analysis

 • Ratios: Analysts use financial ratios to assess a company's performance and financial health.
 Common ratios include the price-to-earnings (P/E) ratio, return on equity (ROE), and debt-to-equity ratio.

-• Industry Trends: Understanding the broader industry in which a company operates is crucial for assessing its growth potential and competitive position.
+• Industry Trends: Understanding the broader industry in which a company operates is crucial for assessing its potential and competitive position.
 Analysts analyze industry trends, market share, and competitive landscape to gauge the company's prospects.

-• Economic Conditions: External factors, such as interest rates, inflation, and GDP growth, can influence a company's performance.
+• Economic Conditions: External factors, such as rates, inflation, and GDP growth, can influence a company's performance.
 Fundamental analysts consider macroeconomic indicators to assess the overall economic environment.

 Benefits of Fundamental Analysis